bbengfort/honu/README.md

 ### Version History

 The server can be quit using `CTRL+C`, it will perform any clean up required and shutdown.
-If you would like to dump a version log from the server on shutdown, run the server with the `-objects` option:
+If you would like to dump a version log from the server on shutdown, run the server with the `-o`, `--objects` option:

-    $ honu server -objects
+    $ honu server --objects path/to/version.log

 This will write out the view of the replica; that is the version history that the replica has seen to a JSON file locally.
+Note that the version history is the chain or tree of versions that have been applied to objects, not the actual values!

+### Replication

+For replication, servers need to know their peers.
+This can be specified with a comma delimited list using the `-p`, `--peers` flag, or using the `$HONU_PEERS` environment variable.
+Replication is the default mode, but will not occur if there are no peers (e.g. an empty string) or if the `-s`, `--standalone` flag is set (alternatively the `$HONU_STANDALONE_MODE` environment variable is set to true).

+Replication is currently implemented by bilateral anti-entropy.
+Specify the anti-entropy delay with the `-d`, `--delay` flag or the `$HONU_ANTI_ENTROPY_DELAY` environment variable.
+This value must be a parseable duration, the default is `1s`.

 ## Configuration